KCL-BMEIS/OOP/week4A.md

 --

 .explain-bottom[
-Have a go at implementing steps 1-3
+Exercise: implement steps 1-3 in your own code
 - if running in verbose mode, report the size and maximum intensity ]